photonstorm/lazer/worklog.md

 * A horizontal and vertical convolve function would be very useful for combined filters like Sobel
 * Game Config objects (things like PixelArt, Transparent, etc) - can be loaded into the game when it boots, rather than loads of arguments.
 * A Transform cache
+* Add interpolation to Shape rotation

 ### 1st December 2015

 Today I did the Canvas Graphics functions.
 So far I've done: Clear, Fill, FillGradient, FillPattern, Line, LineCap, LineDash, LineJoin, LineWidth, MiterLimit, Stroke, StrokeGradient and StrokePattern.

 Have added Canvas Graphics primitives: Arc, Circle and Rectangle.
 These draw direct to the context with no state saving or restoration, they're pure drawing functions.
 However I've also added the Shape class, which encapsulates the canvas state saving, translation, rotation and rendering of primitives.
 Circle and Rectangle both extend Shape and allow for an easy way to blast geometry onto the canvas.
 More shapes can now follow (star, heart, line, etc) and also Paths for shape masks.

+Added LinearGradient and RadialGradient and tests for them.
+Also added Star shape.

 ### 27th November 2015